 |Zero-carbon power bigger than fossil fuels in UK

-The switch to more zero-carbon power was described by the UK's energy chief executive as a "key milestone on the journey towards net zero".
-CEO John Pettigrew said the zero-carbon share should increase to 90 per cent by the 2030s.
-The UK's Prime Minister Theresa May has made a commitment to reach net zero carbon emissions by 2050.
-This would make the UK the first major economy to do so.
-Energy analyst Tom Burke told the BBC: "Today's landmark is a real tribute to technologists.
-We have cracked technical problems of dealing with climate change."
-He added: "As we move towards net zero, jobs will be lost in fossil fuel industries and created in low-carbon industries."
+The UK said the use of more renewables was a "key milestone on the journey towards net zero".
+It said zero-carbon power should increase to 90 per cent by the 2030s and reach net-zero carbon emissions by 2050.
+It would be the first major economy to do this.
+An analyst said the milestone was because of engineers who solved the technical problems of climate change.
+He said jobs will be lost in fossil fuel industries and created in low-carbon industries.